mw-orcl/adb-connectors/looker-connection-adw/wallet/wallet.md

-4. From the unzipped wallet directory, copy the tnsnames.ora and sqlnet.ora to the Oracle Client directory `c:\<Oracle Home>\network\admin` or copy them to the directory specified by your BI/ETL tool vendor.
+4. From the unzipped wallet directory, copy the tnsnames.ora and sqlnet.ora to the Oracle Client directory  or copy them to the directory specified by your BI/ETL tool vendor.
 The tool vendor may have preferred location for these Oracle files.

-   Note: If you do not have an Oracle Client directory and your tool vendor does not specify where to put the files, you may create the directory.

-   Note: If you are using JDBC Thin, you do not need the Oracle Instant Client.
+   Note: Looker server has the Oracle JDBC Thin already installed.
+So you don’t need the JDBC module  for this.

 For example: `mkdir``C:\oracle\instantclient_19_3\network\admin`